Jurkis/C3WN-by-EZVIZ/README.md

 8. HTTPS: no
 9. Username: admin
 10. Password: [camerapassword]

-Camera model was selected the first from cameras list.

 # Enable RTSP on your camera
 The local RTSP server on your camera needs to be enabled.
 To do that: